nephio-project/docs/content/en/docs/porch/_index.md

 [kpt](https://github.com/kptdev/kpt) project.
 When kpt was donated to the [CNCF](https://www.cncf.io/projects/kpt/) it was decided that Porch would not be part of the kpt project and the code was donated to Nephio.

-Porch is maintained by the Nephio community and it is core part of the Nephio architecture.
-Porch will evolve with Nephio and its architecture and implementation will be updated to meet the functional and non functional requirements on it and on Nephio as a whole.
+Porch is maintained by the Nephio community and is a core part of the Nephio architecture.
+Porch will evolve with Nephio and its architecture and implementation will be updated to meet the functional and non-functional requirements on it and on Nephio as a whole.